- The Ace Attorney games used these a few times.

-In the first game, Manfred von Karma had one of these as a backup plan, in case something went wrong (which, for him, has happened once in his 40 years as a prosecutor).
-If he failed to convict Edgeworth for the murder on Gourd Lake, he was hoping that the trauma from the investigation and trial revealing how the Gourd Lake murder parallels and connects to the DL-6 Incident would make Edgeworth confess his guilt to being the culprit of DL-6 himself.
+- In the first game, Manfred von Karma had one of these as a backup plan, in case something went wrong (which, for him, has happened once in his 40 years as a prosecutor).
+Even if he failed to convict Edgeworth for the murder on Gourd Lake, he was hoping that the trauma from the investigation and trial revealing how the Gourd Lake murder parallels and connects to the DL-6 Incident would make Edgeworth confess his guilt to being the culprit of DL-6 himself.
 He did, just as planned.
 In a more humorous, Crazy-Prepared example, the infamous parrot cross-examination is something Phoenix did after von Karma mockingly suggested he do it.
 It turns out that von Karma expected this possibility was goading him into looking foolish by putting the parrot on the stand without knowing that von Karma had already retrained the parrot to stonewall any questions.

-In case 1-5, the main character himself pulled a beautiful one against Damon Gant.
-He used a legal loophole to withhold an evidence that would have otherwise cleared Gant of the murder.
+- In case 1-5, the main character himself pulled a beautiful one against Damon Gant.
+He used a legal loophole to withhold a piece of evidence that would have otherwise cleared Gant of the murder.
 The angry Gant then confessed about everything short of the murder itself to get himself off the hook.
 Then Wright shows the evidence, which made said confession to incriminate him of the murder.
 The aforementioned legal loophole was that the evidence still needed one of two requirements before being shown, which backfires on Gant when he realizes his confession helped it meet both requirements after it was inadmissible during his first request to have it presented.

-Matt Engarde, Manipulative Bastard that he is, used one to hinder his rival by confessing that he had previously been in a relationship with his manager.
-Since his rival was currently in a relationship with his manager, he broke up out of pride.
-Having been heartbroken twice by the same man, she commited suicide.
+- Matt Engarde, Manipulative Bastard that he is, used one to hinder his rival by confessing that he had previously been in a relationship with his manager.
+Since his rival was currently in a relationship with the same woman, he broke up out of pride.
+Having been heartbroken twice by the same man, she committed suicide.

-And in Ace Attorney Investigations 2 The ENTIRE GAME turns out to have been one by the Big Bad.
-So much so that the final case isn't so much a proper case is it is piecing together all the loose ends of the previous cases and realising they all point to one person.
+- And in Ace Attorney Investigations 2 The ENTIRE GAME turns out to the result of the Big Bad pointing Edgeworth at the people they want revenge on.
+The final case isn't so much a proper case is it is piecing together all the loose ends of the previous cases and realising they all point to one person.